String Quartet No. 1 (Piston)

 String Quartet No. 1 by Walter Piston is a chamber-music work composed in 1933.

 History

 Piston's first string quartet was premiered on March 7, 1933, by the Chardon Quartet, to whom it is dedicated.
-It is a charming but by no means bland work that later became a favorite of the Juilliard Quartet.
-Aaron Copland singled out this quartet, praising its "acidulous opening movement, the poetic mood painting of its second, and its breezy finale", all of which "sets a superb standard of taste and of expert string writing"..
+It is a charming work that later became a favorite of the Juilliard Quartet.
+Aaron Copland singled out this quartet, praising its "acidulous opening movement, the poetic mood painting of its second, and its breezy finale", all of which "sets a superb standard of taste and of expert string writing".

 Analysis

 The quartet is in three movements: